 You want to know how to get a Letter of Appointment of executor.
-Your attorney can help you get one by filing a petition with the Surrogate’s Court.
-If you don’t have an attorney and are looking for one, you can send us an email at email@example.com or call us at 718-509-9774.
+An attorney can help you get one by filing a petition with the Surrogate’s Court.
+If you are looking for an attorney, you can send us an email at email@example.com or call us at 718-509-9774.

 A Letter of Appointment of executor permits a person to act on behalf of an estate of a person who died with a will.
 A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, letter of appointment of executor by the Surrogate’s Court.

 The document is actually called Letters of Testamentary, and it’s not a letter – it’s a court order.
 The confusion stems from the fact that Order used to be called Letter hundreds of years ago.

 Even if the decedent died in a different state, and you have a letter of appointment of executor from that state, you will still need to obtain a separate letter of appointment of executor by verifying the out-of-state letter of appointment of executor through an ancillary probate proceeding.